Rachel Metz

 Contact:

-Rachel Metz is an Assistant Professor in the Department of Political Science at George Washington University.
-Metz’s research and teaching focus on international security, security assistance, military effectiveness, nuclear strategy, the organizational and bureaucratic drivers of defense policy, and methods for studying military operations.
+Rachel Metz is an Assistant Professor of Political Science and International Affairs at The George Washington University.
+Metz’s research and teaching focus on international security, security assistance and security cooperation, military effectiveness, and methods for studying military operations.
 She is the author of “The Cult of the Persuasive: Why U.S. Security Assistance Fails” and “The Case for Campaign Analysis: A Method for Studying Military Operations” (with Andrew Halterman) in International Security, and her book project examines the United States’ approach to building militaries in partner states.
-Her work has been published in International Security, Security Studies, Foreign Affairs, H-Diplo, War on the Rocks, Lawfare, The National Interest, and The Washington Post, among other outlets.
+Her work has been published in International Organization, International Security, Security Studies, International Studies Quarterly, Journal of Strategic Studies, Foreign Affairs, H-Diplo, War on the Rocks, Lawfare, The National Interest, and The Washington Post, among other outlets.